nickrussler/commentbox/README.md

 Then deploy the demo project in any AS with eclipse or your IDE of choice.

-NOTE: The Extended Demo is not maintainded anymore, i will remove it in the future.
+NOTE: The Extended Demo is not maintained anymore, i will remove it in the future.

 ## Notice for JBoss usage